12 Oct #142 – Integrity Idea 012: Hire the Unhireable

 COVERT-OVERT RATING (several levels from Highly Covert to Highly Overt): Highly Covert

 STAKEHOLDERS SERVED: Employees, Community, Kingdom

-“Hire the Unhirable” is about a leader being intentional about hiring people who have a difficult time getting hired because of an employment challenge, such as the formerly incarcerated, recovering addicts, the homeless, the under-educated, and the developmentally disabled.
-“Hire the Unhirable” recognizes that every person needs a chance, or a second chance, to become more fully human by using their God-given creativity and productivity to love others through service.
+“Hire the Unhireable” is about a leader being intentional about hiring people who have a difficult time getting hired because of an employment challenge, such as the formerly incarcerated, recovering addicts, the homeless, the under-educated, and the developmentally disabled.
+“Hire the Unhireable” recognizes that every person needs a chance, or a second chance, to become more fully human by using their God-given creativity and productivity to love others through service.
 It embodies the great commandment to love your neighbor by offering the dignity of work to those normally overlooked or rejected in the hiring process.
-In its most Covert form, “Hire the Unhirable” is “Highly Covert” because it can just as easily be done by secular organizations, either from virtuous or purely utilitarian reasons.
+In its most Covert form, “Hire the Unhireable” is “Highly Covert” because it can just as easily be done by secular organizations, either from virtuous or purely utilitarian reasons.

 From time to time, we are devoting posts to describing specific actions a leader can consider during the Re-Align step of Integriosity®–actions that will begin to Re-Align the organization with Biblical beliefs, principles and priorities.
 We are calling these “Integrity Ideas“.
 Some Integrity Ideas will feel like a good fit, and others will not, and the choice should be based on which approach is best for stewarding the organization toward its WHY.

 We were inspired to highlight “Hire the Unhirable” by a recent headline in the Wall Street Journal: More Businesses Want to Hire People With Criminal Records Amid Tight Job Market.